Storidge/cio-faq/docker-swarm.md

+---
+title: faq on docker swarm and storidge
+description: Are swarm nodes in storidge cluster or are they separate?
+lang: en-US
+---

 # Docker Swarm

 ### Do Swarm cluster nodes join the Storidge cluster, or they are separate?

 The Storidge software runs hyper-converged with the Swarm, i.e. they can be the same nodes.
 Just as Swarm provides orchestration for containers, Storidge provides orchestration for volumes in the cluster.

 ### Do all Swarm nodes need to be members of the Storidge cluster, or can Storidge nodes be a subset of Swarm?

 Not all Swarm manager nodes have to be in the Storidge cluster.
 The Storidge cluster just needs to have at least one Swarm manager node.

 ### How can I setup a Storidge cluster without running your install script?
 We bootstrap Swarm nodes already.